Linkurious/linkurious.js/README.md

 Linkurious.js provides a collection of **HTML5** features based on a fork of [Sigma.js](http://sigmajs.org/), one of the fastest open source Javascript graph drawing engine on the market.
 Linkurious.js is published in dual licenses, **available under both commercial and GNU GPLv3 licenses** (see below).

+Linkurious.js is free for non-profit projects and [costs 30k€/year](https://linkurio.us/toolkit/#pricing) for commercial projects.
+Contact us at contact@linkurio.us if you are developing a project for your company.

 ---

 [